inab/fega-mm/all_collections/_subdomains/3_1_secure_management_of_data_at_physical_and_logical_levels.md

     - level: 1
       desc: 'No risk register.'
     - level: 2
-      desc: 'Risk register planning in preparation, relevant people identified as responsible for RR at node.'
+      desc: 'Risk register planning in preparation, relevant people identified as responsible for Risk register at node.'
     - level: 3
       desc: 'Risks identified, documented and assigned to appropriate personnel for review.'
     - level: 4